 By establishing a clinic and laboratory devoted to diseases of the autonomic nervous system, MUSC will not only be able to recruit individuals with experience in this specific discipline, but it will also provide support for training, research, and educating medical students and nurses about the disease process of dysautonomias.
 This single model can be then be duplicated in medical colleges throughout the country, and help speed diagnoses.

-Your donation or participation in our Artists' Eye on Dysautonomia fundraiser will help us get closer to this goal and give hope to someone living with dysautonomia.
+Your donation will help us get closer to this goal and give hope to someone living with an autonomic disorder.